 Note that changing the Require Variable Declaration setting only affects future modules.
 Modules that are already in existence when you modify the setting are not affected.

 As explained in Excel VBA Programming for Dummies, you should get used to defining explicitly all the variables that you use.
 In that sense, it may make sense to enable the Require Variable Declaration option.
-Some Excel authorities, such as Jon Peltier, say that you should enable Require Variable Declaration.
+Some advanced VBA users say that you should enable Require Variable Declaration.
+One of the (main) benefits of enabling Require Variable Declaration is the fact it reduces the risk of errors arising out of misspelled variable names.

-According to Peltier, one of the additional benefits of enabling this option is that it “prevents use of misspelled variable names”.
-The case for enabling Require Variable Declaration is even stronger if you’re beginning to use the VBE.
-As explained by Excel expert Colin Legg at RAD Excel, this option saves you time when debugging and improves your understanding of Visual Basic for Applications.
+The case for enabling Require Variable Declaration is even stronger if you're beginning to use the VBE.
+In this context, Require Variable Declaration (usually) saves you time when debugging and improves your understanding of Visual Basic for Applications.

-Despite the above, some advanced Excel users (including John Walkenbach and Bill Jellen), have stated that they keep this option turned off.
+Despite the above, some advanced Excel users keep this option turned off.

 Setting #3: Auto List Members.